Inside_of_Tower(1)

 Annual Slurry Seal Project

 The City partners with the City of Sioux Falls and surrounding communities on the annual slurry seal project.
-In 2025, the Tallgrass Addition will receive slurry seal.
+In 2026, Traub's Addition as well as the Core Area will receive slurry seal.

-In 2025, the areas that will receive concrete curb and sidewalk repairs will include: Traub's Addition, Aspen Harbor Addition, Richland Park Addition.
+In 2026, the areas that will receive concrete curb and sidewalk repairs will include: Sioux Heights Addition, Swanson's Estates Addition, Parkview Estates Addition, and Ridgeview Estates Addition.

 Ironwood Street & Aspen Park